How to Fix the File or Directory is Corrupted and Unreadable?

 - When you decide to enter a storage device on a Windows PC, the error message 'H: isn't reachable' appears.
 (H is the drive letter of the unreachable storage device.)

-If you do not resolve the issue as soon as the file is corrupted and unreadable, your information will probably be lost.
-You can repair the file or directory is corrupted and unreadable windows 10 with simplistic answers.
+If you do not resolve the issue as soon as possible, your information will probably be lost.
+You can repair "the file or directory is corrupted and unreadable" error with simplistic answers.
 Let's do it collectively.

 2. Main Causes for The File or Directory is Corrupted and Unreadable